MadPipe does for a company what a campaign director does for a political campaign.

 Can lead an agile project effectively.

 The gravitas to guide a blended team to an outcome.

 Routinely collaborates with Sales team to hone their game.

 Debriefs to extract insights that shape your message.

 To achieve your revenue goals, you think you need marketing.
 You know you want sales.
-How do you bridge the gap?
+Think broader and bridge the gap.

 You want a marketing initiative that supports your sales team, increases leads, fits seamlessly into company culture, and positions you as the subject matter experts while MadPipe runs it.